CrossRef/event-data-event-bus/README.md

 | `JWT_SECRETS`        | Comma-separated list of JTW Secrets | If `MOCK` then `TEST` | Yes |
 | `PRIMARY`            | Is this the primary instance?
 Used to ensure certain tasks are done by one member of the cluster | TRUE | Yes |

+## Docker

+### Mock

+The Mock image is a self-contained testing target for development of agents.

+To build:

+    docker build -f Dockerfile.mock -t crossref/event-data-event-bus-mock .

+To run:

+    docker run -p 9990:9990  -a stdout -it crossref/event-data-event-bus-mock

 ## License